Louis Linwood Voit III Player Props: Brewers vs. Diamondbacks

-On Monday, Louis Linwood Voit III (coming off going 0-for-4) and the Milwaukee Brewers play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 9:40 PM ET.
+After going 0-for-3 in his last game, Louis Linwood Voit III and the Milwaukee Brewers take on the Arizona Diamondbacks (who will start Drey Jameson) at 3:40 PM ET on Wednesday.

-He had a hitless performance in his most recent game (0-for-4) against the Cardinals.

 Louis Linwood Voit III Game Info & Props vs. the Diamondbacks